cisco/ChezScheme/IMPLEMENTATION.md

 `asm-logand` instruction procedure.
-Or maybe the machine instruction for logical "and" has a variant that sets condition codes and one that doesn't, and they're both useful, so `asm-logand` actually takes a curried bboolean to pick; in thatt case, `%logand` returns an instruction with `(asm-logand #f)`, which produces a function that takes the destination and `asm` arguments.
+Or maybe the machine instruction for logical "and" has a variant that sets condition codes and one that doesn't, and they're both useful, so `asm-logand` actually takes a curried boolean to pick; in that case, `%logand` returns an instruction with `(asm-logand #f)`, which produces a function that takes the destination and `asm` arguments.
 Whether an argument to `asm-logand` is suitable for currying or inclusion as an `asm`